Helping You Prepare for Surgery

 While rare, there are surgeries that start laparoscopically but are converted to open procedures after the surgery begins.
 This decision is made when the surgeon determines that proceeding laparoscopically will result in a less satisfactory outcome than an open approach.

 Will I Have a lot of Pain?While post-surgical pain is to be expected, every attempt is made to control pain so you can become active early in recovery.
 This helps avoid problems and speeds recovery.
 Sometimes several drugs are used together to help manage post-surgical pain.
-While in the hospital, a Patient Controlled Analgesia (PCA) may be ordered by your physician so you can give yourself a dose of pain medicine on demand.
-Your surgeon will discuss other pain management options with you.
+Your surgeon will discuss other pain management options with you if neccessary.

 How Much Weight Can I Expect to Lose?In a typical patient, bariatric surgery can cause a 50 to 70 percent reduction, on average, in excess body weight over three years.
 If you are willing to commit to lifestyle changes, including diet and exercise, you should be very pleased with your results.
 More importantly, bariatric surgery is a conduit to a healthier life.